thymeless.

 I want to talk about the difference between traditional natural herbs and modern pharmacological allopathic drugs.

-herbal medicine uses whole plant extracts. the constituents (primary/active and secondary) of a plant are left together in peace and are thus free to work synergistically with each other. this is what prevents side effects and determines safety (ofc as with everything safety depens on dosis, type,... of herb). if there are adverse effects, they are usually a lot milder. they support each other - secondary constituents support the primary/active constituents to be able to unfold their efficacy.
+herbal medicine uses whole plant extracts. the constituents (primary/active and secondary) of a plant are left together in peace and are thus free to work synergistically with each other. this is what prevents side effects and determines safety (ofc as with everything safety depens on dosis, type,... they support each other - secondary constituents support the primary/active constituents to be able to unfold their efficacy.

 they act more gently on our bodies as they modulate rather than suppress or stimulate. they act more gradually, instead of creating harsh spikes and drops.

-rather than acting on one specific tissue or system, herbs promote the repair and growth of all tissues. their actions benefit several body systems and tissues.
+rather than acting on one specific tissue or system, herbs promote the repair and growth of different tissues. their actions benefit several body systems and tissues.

 pharmacological drugs or medications contain one constituent only. for example aspirin extracted from meadowsweet. drugs are standardized extracts, which means primary/active constituents are being isolated, separated from each other.